Velez Malaga Holy Week 2024

 The processions in Velez Malaga have 3 particularities:

 - The penitents (penitentes) are those who wear the cone-shaped hat (el capirote) locally called el cucurucho.

-- The Nazarenes (Nazarenos) are those who parade behind the throne but do not wear this pointed hat.
+- The Nazarenes (nazarenos) are those who parade behind the throne but do not have this pointed hat.

-- The ‘horquilleros’ are those who carry the throne.
+- The “horquilleros” are those who carry the throne.
 In Málaga they are called the men of the throne (hombres de trono).
-In Velez Malaga they are so called because in the past they used to carry forks (horquillas) to support the throne during the stops.
+In Velez-Málaga they are called this because in the past they used to carry forks (horquillas) to support the throne during the stops.
 It is customary for them to distribute “peladillas” (sweet almonds) to the children.